-History of Three Lakes Center for the Arts
+History of Three Lakes Center for the Arts Building

-This community theater is unique.
-Of the several hundred movie theaters built in Quonset huts after WWII, TLCFA is one of only six Quonset theaters left in the entire country still showing movies.
+Of the 93 movie theaters built in Quonset huts after WWII in the US, TLCFA is one of only six Quonset theaters left in the entire country still showing movies.
 Also it is the only such theater that has been restored after going dark for over two decades.
-Built for the Seabees in WWII, this original Quonset found its way to Three Lakes in 1946 and became a center of movie entertainment throughout our area.
+Built for the Military in WWII, the “elephant” Quonset found its way to Three Lakes in 1948 and became a center of movie entertainment throughout our area.